Safe Small Biz Starts Here

 Yes, we know − the words “workplace safety” often result in a collective groan.
 But believe it or not, creating a safe and supportive workplace can make all the difference in your ability to grow your small business dream.
 Empower your team using this simple guide:

+Create a disaster plan.
 You hope you’ll never need it, but having one can protect you, your workers, and your business in an emergency.
 Your plan should include processes for how to:

 - Report an emergency